dnsimple/dnsimple-support/content/articles/domain-auto-renewal.markdown

 <div class="section-steps" markdown="1">
 ##### To disable auto-renewal for a domain

-1. Log into your DNSimple account.
+1. Log into DNSimple with your user credentials.
+1. Click on your avatar on the top-right, and on the drop-down menu select the account.
-1. Find the domain on your dashboard and click on it to access the domain settings page.
-Alternatively, you can use the search located in the navbar.
+1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain
 1. Uncheck the <label>Auto-renew this domain before it expires</label> checkbox on the registration status card

     ![Auto-renewal checkbox](/files/disable-auto-renewal.png)